BecomeChinese

 • Read the example “You're back, long time no see!” aloud, then replace one detail with your own information.

-• Pair it with “See you tomorrow” next so your conversation does not stop after a single line.
+• Pair it with “No problem” next so your conversation does not stop after a single line.

 • Match the phrase to your tone of voice: soft for polite requests, flatter and quicker for routine daily use.